 Is this book just for Americans?

-Most of the young people who travel with Under30Experiences are from the United States and Canada, so The Millennial Travel Guidebook is written with them in mind, but if you are from another country, these strategies and mindset will also work.
+Most of the young people who travel with Under30Experiences are from the United States and Canada, so The Millennial Travel Guidebook is written with N in mind, but if you are from another country, these strategies and mindset will also work.

 Is this book good for female solo travelers?